Pitchero: History

 Pitchero was founded in 2007 by CEO Mark Fletcher and CTO Jon Milsom during their final year at university.
 Fletcher received a degree in economics and politics from Loughborough University.

 The pair launched their first trial version of Pitchero in February 2008.
 Based in Leeds, their angel investors were Andrew Hobson and Andrew McCarthy.
-In the summer of 2008, the company had to lay off its only employee and cut back on expenses due to the economic recession.
+In the summer of 2008, the company laid off its only employee and cut back on expenses due to the 2008 financial crisis.

 By 2009, Pitchero was receiving nearly 20 percent of all rugby-related Internet traffic in the UK, according to Hitwise.
 In 2011, The Sunday Telegraph reported that 12,000 clubs were using Pitchero, including a core of 4,000 teams that were using the site daily.

 Pitchero made a free mobile app available in 2013.
 In 2016, the company introduced the Pitchero Play app for sports teams to record, upload and share videos of their matches in real time on their websites and across their social media channels.

 In 2017, Pitchero secured £3.1 million in funding from a group of investors led by ICM, a global fund manager.
 As of 2017, the company reported that it had 70,000 teams in the Pitchero network, and claimed to have over 1 million active users.

 In 2018, Pitchero acquired Teamer, a rival in the sports tech business which had a mobile app for team management, and had previously acquired Club Website.
 When the acquisition was announced, Pitchero had 24 employees, while Teamer had 22 employees in the UK, seven in India, and one in Australia.